marbl/MetagenomeScope/README.md

   </tbody>
 </table>

+> [!TIP]
+> The "Labels" section of the interface has some settings that help make labels prettier.
+I produced the screenshot on the right above using the `Offset`, `Outline`, and `Rotate` edge label settings.

 ### 2. Medium graph: Velvet (`LastGraph` file; 558 nodes; 664 edges) -- _E. coli_

 This is an example graph from [Bandage](http://rrwick.github.io/Bandage/).